Peretz Markish

-Peretz Davidovich Markish (פּרץ מאַרקיש) (Перец Давидович Маркиш) (7 December [O.S.
+Peretz Davidovich Markish (פּרץ מאַרקיש) (Пе́рец Дави́дович Ма́ркиш) (7 December [O.S.
 25 November] 1895 - 12 August 1952) was a Russian Jewish poet and playwright who wrote predominantly in Yiddish.

 Early years

 Peretz Markish was born in 1895 in Polonne, the Russian Empire (now Ukraine) to a Sephardi Jewish family.
 As a child he attended a cheder and sang in the choir of the local synagogue.
 He served as a private in the Russian Imperial Army during World War I. He was discharged from the army after the Russian Revolution, and settled in Ekaterinoslav (now Dnipropetrovsk), Ukraine.
 In 1918, he relocated to Kyiv.

 Life

 Markish's first poetry collection, Shveln ("Thresholds"), published in Kiev in 1919, established his reputation.
 His poetry cycle Di kupe ("The Heap"; 1921) was written in response to the Ukrainian pogroms of 1919–20.

 Peretz Markish (in centre), with Mendl Elkin, Peretz Hirschbein, Uri Zvi Greenberg, Melech Ravitch and I. J. Singer in 1922.

 In the early 1920s, he was a member of the Kiev group of Yiddish poets that included David Hofstein and Leib Kvitko.
 After a series of pogroms took place in Ukraine, he moved to Warsaw and in Western Europe.
 While in Warsaw, he co-edited with I. J. Singer the expressionist literary anthology Di Chaliastre ("The Gang"; 1922).
 Uri Zvi Grinberg and Melech Ravitch edited other literary publications.
 A second and final volume of Halyastre, edited with Oser Varshawski, appeared in Paris in 1924 with a cover illustration by Marc Chagall.
 In 1924 he was a co-founder and editor of the Literarishe Bleter in Warsaw.

 In 1926, Markish returned to the Soviet Union.
 There he published a number of optimistic poems glorifying the communist regime, including Mayn dor ("My Generation"; 1927) and the epic Brider ("Brothers"; 1929).
 His novel Dor oys, dor ayn ("Generation After Generation"; 1929), about the genesis of revolution in a small Jewish town, was condemned for "Jewish chauvinism."
 As a co-founder of the Soviet School of Writers he was awarded the Order of Lenin in 1939.